postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 The Postman CLI is similar to [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), but the Postman CLI is secured and supported by Postman.
 The Postman CLI also has these features:

 * Run a collection with its collection ID
-* Send run results to Postman by default
+* Send run results to Postman by default.

 ## Contents